Champon Noodles

 Shippoku Cuisine

--Ohire: The first dish served.
-This is a clear soup with a pectoral fin of a sea bream.
-This piece of fin represents the whole sea bream, welcoming every guest with a good feast.
-The meal begins with the hostess’s greeting, “Ohire wo douzo” (Please enjoy this soup).
+Ohire: The first course served is a clear soup containing a sea bream pectoral fin.
+This single fin symbolizes the whole fish, representing a generous welcome and a wish for a prosperous feast.
+The meal begins with the hostess's greeting, “Ohire wo dōzo” (“Please enjoy this soup”).

 Whale Meat